nestauk/innovation_sweet_spots/README.md

 ## :wave: Welcome!

 Innovation Sweet Spots is an experimental, data-driven horizon scanning project, led by Nesta's [Discovery Hub](https://www.nesta.org.uk/project/discovery-hub/).
 Read more about our motivation on [Medium](https://medium.com/@nesta_uk/in-search-of-innovation-sweet-spots-can-data-science-help-us-see-through-tech-hype-1f140f50c18b), and check out our [first report on green technologies](https://www.nesta.org.uk/data-visualisation-and-interactive/innovation-sweet-spots/).
+The project code has also been used to analyse [parenting technologies](https://www.nesta.org.uk/project/mapping-parenting-technology/whats-next-for-parenting-tech/), and we're soon publishing a new report on [food tech and innovation](https://www.nesta.org.uk/project/innovation-sweet-spots-food-innovation-obesity-and-food-environments/).

 We are building upon Nesta's [Data Analytics Practice](https://www.nesta.org.uk/project/data-analytics/) expertise and previous work on [innovation mapping](https://www.nesta.org.uk/feature/innovation-methods/innovation-mapping/), leveraging data science and machine-learning methods to track the trajectory of innovations and technologies for social good.

 By combining insights across several large [datasets](#datasets) that are commonly only analysed in isolation, we paint a multi-dimensional picture of the innovations indicating the resources they are attracting and how they are perceived.

-_NB: The codebase and these guidelines are still under development, with several parts of the analyses being presently refactored into modules._
+_NB: This codebase and documentation is still under development, where some of the code is still living in Jupyter notebooks whereas some utilities have already been neatly factored out into modules.
+Please [contact us](mailto:karlis.kanders@nesta.org.uk) if you're interested in re-using parts of the codebase, and we'll be happy to help._

 ## :hammer_and_wrench: Installation